 Vascular disease commonly occurs at sites of turbulent blood flow, such as when the direction of blood flow in the arteries changes abruptly.
 The figure illustrates sites in the arterial system where this change in direction of blood flow occurs.

 Arch Branches supply blood to the brain through the carotid arteries, and when diseased, frequently cause life threatening strokes.

 Coronary arteries supply blood to the heart and, when diseased, can block the flow of blood and cause a heart attack.
 This is a cardiovascular disease and is primarily managed by heart specialists – cardiologists.

 Femoral Arteries supply blood to the legs.
 If they become diseased, it may cause claudication, usually in the calf muscles.
-This lack of circulation can lead to continuous pain in the toes and foot, and may progress to the development of gangrene.
+This lack of circulation can lead to continuous pain in the toes and foot, and may progress to critical limb ischemia (CLI).

 Vascular disease affects the entire body and includes stroke, peripheral artery disease (PAD), abdominal aortic aneurysm (AAA), carotid artery disease (CAD), arteriovenous malformation (AVM), critical limb ischemia (CLI), pulmonary embolism (blood clots), deep vein thrombosis (DVT), chronic venous insufficiency (CVI), and varicose veins.

-Everyone is at risk of vascular disease, and nearly 1 out of 2 people will suffer from it in his or her lifetime.
-With the increase in obesity and Type II diabetes in Americans and as the population ages, it is estimated that by 2024 vascular disease will take the lives of over two million Americans each year.
+Everyone is at risk for vascular disease.
+With the increase in obesity and Type II diabetes in Americans and as the population ages, it is estimated that by 2024 vascular disease will take the lives of over 2 million Americans each year.